 There are enormous subliminal pressures flowing throughout society, whereby it is assumed that everyone should follow a rather generic set of ‘rules’ to be happy and successful.
-Get a university education, obtain a good steady and secure job, get engaged, buy a house (with the white picket fence) and pay a mortgage, get married, have children and then eventually retire, to finally put your feet up and enjoy the fruits of all that lifetime of hard work.
+Get a university education, obtain a good steady and secure job, get engaged, buy a house (with the white picket fence) and pay a mortgage, get married, have children and then eventually retire, to finally put your feet up and enjoy the fruits of all that lifetime of discipline and hard work.

 Detour from any combination of the above, and you can be looked on as an outcast, lazy, a rebel, loner, loser, misfit or worse.
 The result of trying to be an individual, and forge your own path, can result in becoming exposed to intense ridicule and bullying.
 The global proliferation of social media has only managed to exacerbate the problem.